ResearchCodeReviewCommunity/dev-review/site/content/recipes/explain_code_structure.md

 as: from where is it called and when?
 What data is available and where does is come from?
 What data goes out and to where?

+This step can be done either by sitting together (physically or virtually) or through written conversation (e.g. emails).
+Real-time conversation is often the most efficient way to convey the most information in the least time, but the slower pace of written correspondence can also help building a stronger understanding of context.
+This choice will often depend on your preferences and the amount of time available.

 # Examples

 - A has been contributing to a large Fortran code.
 The module they're